input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.3.md

     minFeeB + 1024*minFeeA = 155381 + 1024*44 = 200437 lovelace = 0.200437 ADA
   ```

-We could apply some optimizations in exchange of making an slightly more complex protocol.
+We could apply some optimizations in exchange for making a slightly more complex protocol.
 See [related work](./protocol-other-ideas.md).

 ### Metadata usage concerns